Gorilla back in Cincinnati Zoo after long California stay

-CINCINNATI (AP) — The Cincinnati Zoo says a 37-year-old male silverback gorilla is safely back home some 28 years after he went to California.
+CINCINNATI (AP) — The Cincinnati Zoo on Friday welcomed back a 37-year-old male silverback gorilla after a legal battle and some 28 years after he went to California.

-The zoo says Ndume (nnn-DOO’-may) arrived Friday morning and is settling in behind the scenes in its Gorilla World area.
+The zoo said Ndume arrived Friday morning and was settling in behind the scenes in its Gorilla World area.

+“We are thrilled that Ndume is finally here,” Cincinnati Zoo Director Thane Maynard said in a statement.
+“We’ve been preparing for his arrival for many months and are ready to offer him an environment, schedule and social status that work for him.”

 The Gorilla Foundation in California was under federal court order to transfer Ndume on Thursday for a flight to Ohio.
 He was loaned in 1991 to be a companion for Koko, the gorilla famed for learning sign language.
 Cincinnati Zoo officials sought Ndume’s return after Koko died last June.